Erzangel/kube-trino-bigdata-ece/project_report.md

 Here is a list of the major problems we have encountered during the project, and how we solved them.

+**Most of those issues were related to object storage with MinIO** Resolving them has been the most time-consuming part of the project, and we have given this **more priority**, as having a fully-functional distributed system is an objective we set ourselves.

 ### MinIO needs more than 4 hard disks in the cluster to work

 We encountered an issue where we tried to set up MinIO using 3 nodes with 1 disk each.
 However, in order for MinIO to work (and specifically for Erasure-coding to be effective), we need **at least 4 hard disks in the cluster** as indicated in this [serverfault.com discussion](https://serverfault.com/questions/978644/deploy-minio-distributed-on-3-nodes-with-1-drive).